-2.1 Extent of Authority.
+- 2.1 Extent of Authority.
 The Texas Legislature, which is given the duty and authority to provide for the maintenance, support, and direction of The Texas State University System, has delegated to the Board of Regents in Vernon's Texas Codes Annotated, the power and authority, in broad terms, to administer the System.
-The following selected excerpts from Texas Education Code provide examples of the authority vested in the Board:

-The organization, control, and management of the State University System is vested in the Board of Regents of The Texas State University System.1 The Board is responsible for the general control and management of the Components in the system and may erect, equip, and repair buildings; purchase libraries, furniture, apparatus, fuel, and other necessary supplies; employ and discharge Presidents or principals, teachers, treasurers, and other employees; and fix the salaries of the persons so employed; and perform such other acts as in the judgment of the Board contribute to the development of the Components in the System or the welfare of their students.2 The Board has authority to promulgate and enforce such rules, regulations, and orders for the operation, control, and management of the Component system and its constitutions as the Board may deem either necessary or desirable.
-When a power is vested in the Board, the Board may adopt a rule, regulation, or order delegating such power to any officer, employee, or committee as the Board may designate.3
+The following selected excerpts from Texas Education Code provide examples of the authority vested in the Board: - 2.2 Board Responsibilities.
+The organization, control, and management of the State University System is vested in the Board of Regents of The Texas State University System.1 The Board is responsible for the general control and management of the Components in the system and may erect, equip, and repair buildings; purchase libraries, furniture, apparatus, fuel, and other necessary supplies; employ and discharge Presidents or principals, teachers, treasurers, and other employees; and fix the salaries of the persons so employed; and perform such other acts as in the judgment of the Board contribute to the development of the Components in the System or the welfare of their students.2 The Board has authority to promulgate and enforce such rules, regulations, and orders for the operation, control, and management of the system and its Component institutions as the Board may deem either necessary or desirable.
+When a power is vested in the Board, the Board may adopt a rule, regulation, or order delegating such power to any officer, employee, or committee as the Board may designate.3 The Board is responsible for regularly reviewing institutional missions and strategic plans.